 The Corporation's financial statements are prepared in accordance with Canadian generally accepted accounting principles ("GAAP").
 This Information Circular, however, contains references to non-GAAP measures, such as cash flow, total operating earnings and free cash flow, which do not have any standardized meaning as prescribed by GAAP.
 Therefore, these measures may not be comparable to similar measures presented by other issuers.

-Total operating earnings is a non-GAAP measure that shows net earnings excluding non-operating items such as the after-tax impacts of a gain on the sale of discontinued operations, the after-tax gain/loss of unrealized mark-to-market accounting for derivative instruments, the after-tax gain/loss on translation of U.S. dollar denominated debt issued in Canada and the effect of the changes in statutory income tax rates.
-Free cash flow is a non-GAAP measure that EnCana defines as cash flow in excess of capital investment and net acquisitions and divestitures.
+- Cash flow is a non-GAAP measure defined as Cash from Operating Activities excluding net change in other assets and liabilities, net change in non-cash working capital from continuing operations and net change in non-cash working capital from discontinued operations, all of which are defined on the Consolidated Statement of Cash Flows. - Total operating earnings is a non-GAAP measure that shows net earnings excluding non-operating items such as the after-tax impacts of a gain on the sale of discontinued operations, the after-tax gain/loss of unrealized mark-to-market accounting for derivative instruments, the after-tax gain/loss on translation of U.S. dollar denominated debt issued in Canada and the effect of the reduction in income tax rates.
+Management believes that these excluded items reduce the comparability of the Corporation's underlying financial performance between periods.
+The majority of the unrealized gains/losses that relate to U.S. dollar debt issued in Canada are for debt with maturity dates in excess of five years. - Free cash flow is a non-GAAP measure that EnCana defines as cash flow in excess of core capital investment.